Miguelzamora13/ptb-php/README.md

 # 🌟 Introduction <a name="introduction"></a>

-This library takes advantage of the latest **PHP 8** features, and tries to make the **speed**, **scalability** and **flexibility** of use its strength, it will allow you to quickly make simple bots, but at the same time, it provides more **advanced features** to handle even the most complicated flows.
-Some architectural concepts on which PTB is based are heavily influenced by other open source project with the name [Nutgram](https://github.com/nutgram/nutgram)! check it out too!
+This library utilizes the latest features of **PHP 8** and aims to excel in terms of **speed**, **scalability**, and **usability**.
+It enables you to swiftly create basic bots while also offering advanced capabilities to handle even the most intricate workflows.
+Some fundamental principles underlying **PTB-PHP** draw inspiration from another open-source project called [Nutgram](https://github.com/nutgram/nutgram)!
+Be sure to check it out as well!

 # 💡 Basic Example <a name="basic-example"></a>